Marcus-Beall/baalmy/Readme.md

-## Keepr
+## Baalmy

-Keepr is a social network that allows users to visually share, and discover new interests by posting (known as 'keeping' on Keepr) images or videos to their own or others' collections (i.e. a collection of 'vaults,' usually with a common theme) and browsing what other users have kept.
+Baalmy is a social network that allows users to visually share, and discover new interests by posting (known as 'keeping' on Baalmy) images or videos to their own or others' collections (i.e. a collection of 'vaults,' usually with a common theme) and browsing what other users have kept.

 ### The Setup

-Keepr is a typical project where some of the basic layouts have been thought up but it's still missing some key components.
+Baalmy is a typical project where some of the basic layouts have been thought up but it's still missing some key components.
 The basic idea here is to allow users to post items if they are logged in.
 They can also browse all of the items (aka keeps) that have been posted without having to login.
 If any user wants to store a reference to any paticular keep they will store it in the `vault` of their choice.

 We want to give the users the opportunity to click on the keep icon for any post and have a list of their vaults appear.
 Selecting the vault should create a reference to that post and the users vault.